Name: Chesley

 any other records that might exist for the above localities.

-We should try to locate other children of Chesley Coffey, Sr. Chances are he
+try to locate other children of Chesley Coffey, Sr. Chances are he had a few

 either strengthen or disprove the contents of this essay.

-All information should be analyzed and eventually published, along with any
+information should be analyzed and eventually published, along with any ideas

-There was a Salathiel Coffey, who married Polly Blair on 25 Oct 1808 in Adair
+a Salathiel Coffey, who married Polly Blair on 25 Oct 1808 in Adair County,

-County, Kentucky.
+Kentucky.
 He was supposedly born in North Carolina in 1781.
-With a name
+With a name like

 Family".
 He could not have been a son of Joel (d.
 1789), Chesley, Jr.